• Skip to primary navigation

 Instructions

-• Preheat oven to 350°.
-Spray two 9×2 inch round cake pans with non-stick cooking spray with flour.
+• Preheat oven to 350°F. Spray two 9×2 inch round cake pans with non-stick cooking spray with flour.

 • In a large mixing bowl, whisk together flour, sugar, cocoa, baking soda, and salt.

 • In a large measuring cup, whisk together water, oil, vinegar, and vanilla.
-Add to dry ingredients and whisk just until combine.
+Add to dry ingredients and whisk just until combined.

 • Divide batter between pans.
 Bake 35-40 minutes until a toothpick inserted in the center comes out clean.
 Cool cakes in the pans on a rack for 15 minutes, then invert them onto the rack.
 Leave cakes upside down (this flattens domed cakes) to cool completely.